Teksta versija

 c) fraud, misappropriation, or money laundering;

-d) evading payment of taxes and payments equivalent thereto;
+d) evading from tax payments and payments equivalent thereto;

-e) terrorism, financing of terrorism, establishment or organisation of a terrorist group, travelling for terrorism purposes, justification of terrorism, invitation to terrorism, terrorism threats or recruitment and training of a person for the committing acts of terrorism;
+e) terrorism, terrorism financing, establishment or organisation of a terrorist group, travelling for terrorism purposes, justification of terrorism, invitation to terrorism, terrorism threats or recruitment and training of a person for committing acts of terrorism;

 f) human trafficking;

-2) a project applicant by such decision of the competent authority in the relevant field, a prosecutor's penal order, or a court judgment which has come into effect and has become non-disputable and not subject to appeal has been found guilty of and punished for a violation manifesting as:
+2) the project applicant has, under such decision of the competent authority in the relevant field, a prosecutor's penal order, or a court judgment which has come into effect and become indisputable and not subject to appeal, been found guilty of and punished for a violation manifesting as:

 a) employment of one or several persons if they do not have the necessary work permit or they are not entitled to reside in a European Union Member State;

-b) employment of a person without entering into a written employment contract, failing to submit an informative declaration regarding employees in respect of such person within the time period specified in the laws and regulations governing taxes which is to be submitted regarding persons who commence work;
+b) employment of a person without entering into a written employment contract, failing to submit an informative return on employees for such person which has to be submitted for persons who commence work within the time limit specified in the laws and regulations governing taxes;

-3) a project applicant by such a decision of the competent authority in the relevant field or a court judgement which has come into effect and has become non-disputable and not subject to appeal has been found guilty of violating the competition rights which manifest as a vertical agreement aimed at restricting the opportunity of a purchaser to determine the resale price, or a horizontal cartel agreement, except for the case when the relevant authority, in determining violation of the competition rights, has released the project applicant from a fine or reduced the fine within the scope of the co-operation leniency programme;
+3) the project applicant has, under such a decision of the competent authority in the relevant field or a court judgement which has come into effect and has become indisputable and not subject to appeal, been found guilty of infringing the competition rights which manifest as a vertical agreement aimed at restricting the possibility for a purchaser to determine the resale price, or a horizontal cartel agreement, except when the relevant authority has, when establishing an infringement of competition rights, released the project applicant from a fine or reduced the fine within the scope of the co-operation leniency programme;

-4) insolvency proceedings of a project applicant have been declared, a matter of legal protection proceedings has been initiated, or legal protection proceedings are being implemented, economic activity of a project applicant has been suspended or discontinued, or a project applicant is being liquidated;
+4) insolvency proceedings have been declared for the project applicant, a case of legal protection proceedings have been initiated for the applicant, or legal protection proceedings are being implemented, the economic activities of the project applicant have been suspended or discontinued, or the project applicant is being liquidated;

-5) the decision of the co-operation institution referred to in Section 26 of this Law on the prohibition for participation in the project application selection has come into effect.
+5) the decision of the co-operation institution referred to in Section 26 of this Law on the prohibition to participate in the project application selection has come into effect.

 1) the court judgment, the prosecutor's penal order, or the decision taken by another competent authority in relation to the violations referred to in Paragraph one, Clause 1 and Clause 2, Sub-clause "a" of this Section, three years have passed up to the date of submitting the project application;